 - matching the customer’s tone.

-Yes, the idea is to answer as quickly as possible, however, never rush into answers.
-Don’t reply to something just because, make sure all answers have a foundation and give the correct information.
-If there’s the need to look up some information, ask the client to hold on a minute so you can give them the right info.
+Yes, the idea is to answer as quickly as possible; however, never rush into answers.
+Don’t reply to something because make sure all solutions have a foundation and give the correct information.
+If there’s the need to look up some information, ask the client to hold on a minute to provide them with the right info.

-In addition, it’s important that you don’t sound like a robot.
-The support team should definitely have a protocol and a script to follow, but they shouldn’t copy and paste their answers.
-Each attendant can personalize and adjust the script as needed.
-They should even be encouraged to add their own personalities into the responses.
+Also, it’s essential that you don’t sound like a robot.
+The support team should have a protocol and a script to follow, but they shouldn’t copy and paste their answers.
+Each attendant can personalize and adjust the text as needed.
+They should even be encouraged to add their personalities to the responses.

 Moreover, matching the customer’s tone is the skill they need to have.
-Each customer will either be more formal or more casual, it’s important that you speak accordingly to keep them comfortable.
-Lastly, grammar is important.
+Each customer will either be more formal or more casual.
+It’s crucial that you speak accordingly to keep them comfortable.
+Lastly, grammar is essential.
 Even in a casual conversation, it’s good to keep sentence structure and language rules intact.

 Keep average response time to a minimum

 This is something you can’t get away with using live chat.
 The answers need to be quick.
-A good average time can be around 46 seconds.
+An excellent average time can be around 46 seconds.
 That being said, responses can be as fast as 7 seconds.

 However, there is the possibility of sending an automatic reply saying that “we usually reply within 2 minutes, stay with us”.
 If that is the case, customers will be happy to wait to talk to someone — as long as responses come quickly after that, they probably don’t want to wait 2 minutes for each question they send.